ARTIST AVATAR

 Khori Dastoor has served as the General Director and CEO of Houston Grand Opera since 2021.
 The fourth General Director in company history, Dastoor embodies an unwavering dedication to the transformative power of art and its role in ensuring civic vitality.
 With an ardent belief in accessibility, Dastoor has championed initiatives to ensure every member of Houston’s diverse international community has access to fine art, expanding HGO’s programming to cater to multigenerational audiences and extend beyond the theater walls.

 Named one of Houston’s Most Admired CEOs by the Houston Business Journal (2023) and honored as a one of the city’s 50 Most Influential Women by Houston Woman Magazine (2022), Dastoor has secured the largest philanthropic gifts in HGO history since assuming leadership of the company.
-She also spearheaded HGO’s new partnership with Apple Classical, expanding its reach and sharing its world-class artistry with audiences across the globe.
+She also spearheaded HGO’s new partnership with Apple Classical, expanding the company’s global reach, and oversaw the launch of the company’s new Houston Grand Opera record label with the purpose of sharing the company’s world-class artistry with a broad international audience.

-Dastoor serves as Vice Chair of the Board of Directors for OPERA America, where she is the Co-Chair of the Learning and Leadership Council.
-Additionally, she serves on the Greater Houston Partnership Board, the Board of The Sullivan Foundation, and the Advisory Council for the NEC Institute for Concert Artists.
-She leads industry efforts to identify young talent as a judge for the Richard Tucker Awards, the Sullivan Foundation, the Marian Anderson Awards, the International Zenith Opera Competition, and the Metropolitan Opera’s Laffont Competition.
+Dastoor serves as Vice Chair of the Board of Directors for OPERA America and as a member of the Greater Houston Partnership Board, the Board of The Sullivan Foundation, and Employers’ Electronic Media Association.
+She leads industry efforts to identify young talent as a judge for the Richard Tucker Awards, the Sullivan Foundation, the Marian Anderson Awards, the International Zenith Opera Competition, the Metropolitan Opera’s Laffont Competition, and the Paris Opera Competition.

 Dastoor is a frequent guest lecturer at Yale University, the National Opera Association, the National Endowment for the Arts, the Aspen Music Festival and School, the New England Conservatory, the Juilliard School, the Music Academy of the West, University of Cincinnati College-Conservatory of Music, New York’s LaGuardia Performing Arts High School, and Houston’s world-renowned Kinder High School for the Performing Arts.
 Recently, Dastoor has presented remarks on the essential nature of arts and culture to global leaders from a wide range of industries at such gatherings as the Aspen Ideas Festival, the World Affairs Council, and CERA Week, the premier global energy conference.